bump-sh/docs/src/_guides/arazzo/specification/v1.0/understanding-structure/success-and-failure.md

 - **Data synchronization** - Trigger reconciliation workflows when data inconsistencies are detected.
 - **Escalation procedures** - Invoke notification and logging workflows for critical errors.

-The workflow will runs completely when it's invoked, then returns to the current step to continue processing based on the result.
+The workflow will run completely when it's invoked, then returns to the current step to continue processing based on the result.

 ## Examples